lunanerdderg/Reefbackend/.github/README.md

 * Intelligently apply Profiles to actual Subnautica game directory
 * Implement Nexus compatibility (using API key)
+* Safeguards for ordinary users

+# Planned features:

+* GUI (will be in different repository)
 * Implement cross-platform curl/wget
 * Implement cross-platform unzip
 * Implement cross-platform unrar
 * Implement cross-platform 7zip
 * Implement cross-platform tar
 * Implement `help` command
-* Possibly create Windows version
+* Possibly create a Windows version?
+No promises.
+(Likelihood of Mac version is 5% and rising with each cross-platform addition.)

 # Finished: